Ensure safe and legal working conditions.

 Analysis of results and challenges: The number of workplace fatalities by fiscal year is calculated using fatality reports submitted within the jurisdiction of the Alaska Occupational Safety and Health Section (AKOSH).
 AKOSH works to reduce workplace fatalities through consultation and enforcement inspections; by targeting industries with high fatality rates; and eliminating the most prevalent causes of fatalities.

 Due to the relatively small number of workplace fatalities in AKOSH's jurisdiction as well as annual fluctuations, it is more meaningful to view the program's success as an average for the previous five year period.
-Just five years ago in FY2015, the five-year average was 5.2 fatalities per year in AKOSH's jurisdiction.
-The FY2020 five-year average has been reduced by over 40 percent, to 3.0 fatalities per year.
+Just five years ago in FY2016, the five-year average was 4.2 fatalities per year in AKOSH's jurisdiction.
+The FY2021 five-year average has been reduced by over 66 percent, to 2.8 fatalities per year.

 As many of AKOSH's promotion, consultation, and training efforts affect industries beyond AKOSH's enforcement jurisdiction, it is useful to evaluate overall workplace fatality numbers in Alaska.
 Unfortunately, the only recognized source for this data is the federal Bureau of Labor Statistics and the data is generally two years behind.
 The statewide number of fatalities in all jurisdictions was 32 in CY2018.
 For more information go to: https://www.bls.gov/iif/oshwc/cfoi/tgs/2017/iiffw02.htm

 Target #2: 3% percent reduction in the five-year moving average rate of workplace fatalities per 100,000 employees.

 Five-Year Average Rate per 100,000 Employees in Occupational Safety and Health Jurisdiction

 Analysis of results and challenges: This statistic is calculated using workplace fatality reports submitted to the Alaska Occupational Safety and Health (AKOSH) section as well as employment statistics maintained by the Department of Labor and Workforce Development's Labor Market Information section.
-In FY2020, there was an average of 320,150 employees and one fatality, resulting in a 0.31 percent fatality rate.
-The five-year moving average is a 5.6 percent reduction, besting the 3 percent goal.
+In FY2021, there was an average of 299,598 employees and 4 fatalities, resulting in a 1.34 percent fatality rate.
+The five-year moving average is 17 percent.

 AKOSH will continue to work to reduce workplace fatalities through a combination of consultation and enforcement activities targeted on eliminating the most prevalent causes of fatalities in industries with high fatality rates.